nils-mathieu/piscine-rust/module-05.md

 ```

 Implement the `SaturateInto` trait for some types.
 Don't bother implementing it for every possible
-combinaison of primitive types (unless you want to use this exercise as a way to learn
-[`macro_rules!`]).
-You'll simply have to provide *some* implementations to showcase how the trait
+combinaison of primitive types.
+You'll simply have to provide *some* implementations to showcase
-is used.
+how the trait is used.

 Anything can be converted into itself.
 Formally, for any given type `T`, it's possible to implement
 the `SaturateInto<T>` trait.
 Create a *blacket implementation* of the `SaturateInto<T>` trait for